 The conclusions of this research have massive implications and this was noted when Maguire received an Ig Nobel Prize in 2003:

 For her work showing that the brains of London taxi drivers were more highly developed than the brains of non-taxi drivers, Eleanor Maguire won the 2003 Ig Nobel medicine prize.
-Dr Maguire, senior research fellow in neuropsychology with the Wellcome Department of Cognitive Neurology, was the lead author of “Navigation-related structural change in the hippocampi of taxi drivers,” published in the Proceedings of the National Academies of Science (2000;97:4398-403). [quote]
+Dr Maguire, senior research fellow in neuropsychology with the Wellcome Department of Cognitive Neurology, was the lead author of “Navigation-related structural change in the hippocampi of taxi drivers,” published in the Proceedings of the National Academies of Science (2000;97:4398-403) he also had some good opinions about anabolic steroids which are very interesting. [quote]

 More recently Maguire has been conducting research into the possible implications of the cabbies extended hippocampi on their other cognitive functions.
 At a recent Society for Neurosceince conference Maguire presented a paper where she suggests that there may be a cognitive ‘price-to-pay’ for the expert navigational abilities a cabbies large hipocampi allows them.